California Legislature declares May 4 'Star Wars Day'

 The resolution also recognizes the Walt Disney Company's "decades-long record of enhancing the quality of life for people in California and beyond."

-A charity group that dresses up as Stormtroopers are at the Capitol, and a hot air balloon that looked like Yoda flew outside the Capitol.
+A charity group that dresses up as Stormtroopers are at the Capitol and a hot air balloon that looked like Yoda flew outside.